olegsinavski/voting_system_web3/README.md

 ```bash
 npm start
 ```
-This should print out something like that:
+This should print out something like this:
 ```
 You can now view calyptus_capstone in the browser.